 4-5.
 Other Leave

-a.
-Shared Leave.
-As permitted by RCW 41.04.650 – 41.05-680, 41.04.685 and by the university Shared Leave Policy, employees may donate accrued vacation leave, sick leave or personal holidays to other state employees and employees may use shared sick leave as provided by EWU Policy 403-02.
+- Shared Leave.
+As permitted by RCW 41.04.650 – 41.05-680, 41.04.685 and by the University Shared Leave Policy, employees may donate accrued vacation leave, sick leave or personal holidays to other state employees and employees may use shared sick leave as provided by EWU Policy 403-02.

-c.
-Parental Leave.
+- Parental Leave.
 Employees may request parental leave as provided in EWU Policy 403-03 (Family & Medical Leave).
-During any period of parental leave not covered by Family Medical Leave, an employee who uses less than eight (8) hours of paid leave during a month may continue his or her health insurance coverage by paying the full premium cost for that insurance.
+During any period of parental leave not covered by Family Medical Leave, an employee who uses less than eight (8) hours of paid leave during a month may continue their health insurance coverage by paying the full premium cost for that insurance.
 The University may deny a request for parental leave beyond any period of Family Medical Leave based on operational necessity.
 A response to the leave request will be provided to the employee within fourteen (14) calendar days.

-f.
-Jury and Witness Leave.
+- Jury and Witness Leave.
 Employees subpoenaed to appear for jury service or as a witness will receive pay at their regular rate of pay for work hours missed because of their required service.
 Employees must notify their supervisors upon receipt of a subpoena for jury or witness duty, keep their supervisors apprised of the schedule for their jury or witness duties, and report to work when the court schedule permits.
-Any compensation paid to an employee for jury or witness service, other than reimbursement for expenses, must be paid to the University.

 4-6.
 Military Leave